karanheera/KaranHeera/README.md

 ## What Drives Me
 I’m passionate about **bridging the gap between raw data and intelligent AI systems**, ensuring that every dataset I touch is **accurate, consistent, and ready for scalable AI training**.
-My mission: help AI models **see, hear, and understand** the world more effectively — one dataset at a time.
+My mission: help AI models **see, hear, and understand** the world more effectively, one dataset at a time.

 ---